JMS55/jms55.github.io/content/posts/2023_09_12_bevy_third_birthday/index.md

 ### More dynamic, comprehensive, and accessible test scenes

 Most rendering development is currently done with either dedicated Bevy example scenes, or Lumberyard's Bistro or Intel's Sponza scenes.
 The former tend to be too simple for more intensive rendering tests, and the latter are difficult to setup, and don't have the dynamism a real game would have.
-Furthermore, we don't have any scenes that excercise _all_ of Bevy's rendering features at once, and how they might interact.
+Furthermore, we don't have any scenes that exercise _all_ of Bevy's rendering features at once, and how they might interact.

 It would be great to get more test scenes that are easy to setup and tweak, demonstrate many of Bevy's rendering features working in tandem, and overall provide real-world uses cases that we can test against, rather than toy scenes.
 Currently, thoroughly exercising a new rendering feature or performance change requires almost as much work as writing the feature itself.
 To some extent, I'm asking us to develop a small game, focused on polished rendering and animation.